dylanjcastillo/twitter-sentiment-tracker/README.md

 The application provides you with (close to) real-time **tracking of the sentiment on Twitter towards a set of accounts**.
 For predicting the sentiment of comments it uses a combination of fixed rules and a classifier built using the language model [BERT](<https://en.wikipedia.org/wiki/BERT_(language_model)>).

-Just to make it clearer, the app doesn't track the sentiment of the comments made by the accounts you defined. **It tracks the sentiment of the responses and mentions received by those accounts.**
+To make it clearer, the app doesn't track the sentiment of the comments made by the accounts you defined. **It tracks the sentiment of the responses and mentions received by those accounts.**

-The architecture of the app looks as follows:
+Here's the architecture of the app:

 <img src="architecture.png" alt="architecture" width="600">